Loading...

 This also gives you time to breathe.
 For example, if doing a first look, have photos done 30 minutes before the ceremony.
 This allows you to relax and take in the minutes before your ceremony and allows for possible delays in the schedule.
 And, of course, schedule moments to soak up time with your new spouse.

-We love what Junebug member Madeline Barr had to say about focusing on your wants, “Make time for what’s important to YOU and always add extra time to those things!
+We love what photographer Madeline Barr had to say about focusing on your wants, “Make time for what’s important to YOU and always add extra time to those things!
 Do you just want to dance with your friends?
 Focus your time around that!
 Do you want private time with your partner?
 Consider a first look!
 Want romantic, golden hour portraits?
 Make sure to set aside time to watch the sunset!”

 Image by Nikk Nguyen Photo.
 See more of this real wedding here